xevxx/iskra-me162-MQTT/README.rst

 be re-created.

 The script is meant to be run  as a daemon.
-The update-interval determines the frequency of updating Domoticz.
+The update-interval determines the frequency of the mqtt updates.
 A value of at least 60 seconds shall be chosen.
 Recommended value: 120 (seconds)

 **Systemd integration**